esp-rs/rust-build/README.md

 ### Rust with Podman or Docker

-Alternatively you might build the project in the container where image already contains pre-installed Rust and ESP-IDF.
+Alternatively, you might build the project in the container where the image already contains pre-installed Rust and ESP-IDF.

+There are two different images published to Dockerhub:
+- [idf-rust](https://hub.docker.com/r/espressif/idf-rust) - contains only the toolchain.
+- [idf-rust-examples](https://hub.docker.com/r/espressif/idf-rust-examples) - includes two examples: [rust-esp32-example](https://github.com/espressif/rust-esp32-example) and [rust-esp32-std-demo](https://github.com/ivmarkov/rust-esp32-std-demo).

 Podman example with mapping multiple /dev/ttyUSB from host computer to the container: